Join the seasonal newsletter

 A stick is not a stick in the outdoor classroom.
 Loose parts like sticks inspire imagination and creative play, moss and bark are selfie art projects, and stones become canvases for garden literacy projects.

-The emergent curriculum is a valuable tool in any outdoor classroom.
+The emergent curriculum is a valuable tool for student directed inquiry in any outdoor classroom.
 I often have specific plans for my students that are

 No spam, seasonal updates only.